Andrewrock/Andrewrock.github.io/_posts/2017-03-26-ligthen-darken.md

 <h2 class="tutorial-section-heading">lighten & darken</h2>
-<p class="tutorial-paragraph"> Often, All that is needed is just
+<p class="tutorial-paragraph"> Often, we are just looking for a single
-a single shade or highlight variation of our base color.
-To achieve this we use the <span class="code-font"> Sass </span>
+shade or highlight variation of our base colour.
+To achieve this we use the <span class="code-font">Sass</span>
 <span class="code-font">darken</span> and
 <span class="code-font">lighten</span>.
-These functions are pretty simple.
+These functions are pretty
+simple.
 </p>

 <div class='code-container'>